-As you can see there are a lot of things that you need to make this system work.
-Here are a few videos that can help you figure out if this is something you want to do as well as if you have the space and resources to make this work.
+There are a lot of things that you need to make this system work.
+There are videos online that can help you figure out if this is something you want to do as well as if you have the space and resources to make this work.

 The Sunbank System is a complete system that does not use pumps or glycol at all.
-This 40 gallon system is designed to retain collected solar heat so well that the manufacturer claims that if water is 140 degrees when you go to bed it will only lose 10 degrees overnight so you wake up to 130 degree hot water for your morning shower and household needs.
+This 40-gallon system is designed to retain collected solar heat so well that the manufacturer claims that if water is 140 degrees when you go to bed it will only lose 10 degrees overnight so you wake up to 130 degrees hot water for your morning shower and household needs.

-These get great reviews and offer you 15 gallons of hot water capacity which while it may not sound like a lot, really is when you consider that you can heat water to temperatures beyond what a standard hot water heater can offer.
+These get great reviews and offer you 15 gallons of hot water capacity.
+It may not sound like a lot, really is when you consider that you can heat water to temperatures beyond what a standard hot water heater can offer.
 The unit is made of 3/16 inch stainless steel so it is made to last you for a very long time.